wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 ### Redirect Rule

-So, the most ~~devious~~ inventive part of my ~~evil plan~~ idea, might be this next bit.
-I was slightly paranoid that an ad-blocker might sense a non-image URL with query string parameters as an image source might be a little suspect and block it anyway.
+So, the most ~~devious~~ inventive part of my ~~evil plan~~ idea might be this next bit.
+I was slightly paranoid that an ad-blocker might sense a non-image URL with query string parameters as little suspect as an image source, and block it anyway.

 Enter [Netlify Redirects](https://docs.netlify.com/routing/redirects/).